 RYE, NEW YORK FRIDAY, MAY 4, 1945

 Robert continued as Battalion Commander throughout the Iwo Jima operation and was awarded the Silver Star for his heroic actions.

 For his wounds in this operation, Major Davidson was awarded the Purple Heart.
 He had previously won the Bronze Star Medal in the conquest of Saipan and Tinian.
 He has also fought in the Marshall Islands.

 Silver Star Awarded for actions during the World War II

-On August 30, 1947, in New York, New York, Davidson married Anne Breeding Davidson (July 22, 1918 - September 30, 2010), a native of Boston, Massachusetts, and daughter of Edward Charles Breeding and Flora (nee MacLean) Breeding.
-Robert and Anne Davidson have one daughter, Anne Stowell 'Missy' Davidson (February 24, 1949 ) of Florham Park, New Jersey.
+After World War II he was a successful businessman.
+On August 30, 1947, in New York, New York, he married Anne Breeding Davidson (July 22, 1918 - September 30, 2010), a native of Boston, Massachusetts, and daughter of Edward Charles Breeding and Flora (nee MacLean) Breeding.
+Robert and Anne Davidson had one daughter, Anne Stowell 'Missy' Davidson (February 24, 1949 ) of Florham Park, New Jersey.